 As a printmaker, Melanie explores the intersection between printed matter, particularly silkscreening, social practice and speculative design.
 She is interested in critically addressing and reimagining representations and narratives of the "other" within the public sphere, particularly with culturally diverse, low-income and youth communities.

 Melanie has exhibited, presented and taught in Canada, USA, United Kingdom, Europe and the Philippines.
 She has been an artist-in-residence at 98B Collaboratory in Manila and AS220 in Providence, and is an alumnus of the EU-funded Global Cultural Leadership Program for emerging cultural leaders.

-Melanie received a B.Sc. in Psychology from McGill University in Montreal, an M.Sc. in Social and Cultural Psychology from the London School of Economics and Political Science, and completed summer studies in silkscreening at the School of Visual Arts in New York City.
-Melanie was born in Toronto, Canada and is now based in Ottawa.
+Born in Toronto and now based in Ottawa, Melanie is Filipina-Canadian.
+She holds a B.Sc. in Psychology from McGill University, an M.Sc. in Social and Cultural Psychology from the London School of Economics and Political Science, in addition to completing summer studies at the School of Visual Arts.